 - With the JSP, it is now easy for web designers to show case the information what is needed.

 - Web Application Programmers can concentrate on how to process/build the information.

 Architecture of a JSP Application

+Before we start developing web application, we should have a basic idea of architectures.
 Based on the location where request processing happens (Servlet OR JSP(java server pages)) there are two architectures for JSP.
 They are – Model1 Architecture & Model2 Architecture.